rpicatoste/carnd-term1-project5-vehicle-detection-and-current/writeup.md

 The label functions from scipy is used to get the final box bounding the detected car, since each car appears in several boxes from the grid presented before.

-Here the heatmap in action is shown, with the final bounding box:
+The heatmap in action is shown in the previous point, together with the pipeline for car detection.